DAVIDRE1/ABtest_Experiments_Netflix/README.md

 • Preview Length: The duration (in seconds) of a show or movie’s preview.
 • Preview Type: The type of preview that is autoplayed.

-Region of operability for each of these factors, Factor Code Name Region of Operability
+Region of operability for each of these factors:
+   Factor Code Name Region of Operability
    Tile Size Tile.Size [0.1,0.5] default: 0.2
    Match Score Match.Score [0,100] default: 95
    Preview Length Prev.Length [30, 120] default: 75
    Preview Type Prev.Type {TT, AC} default: TT

 What I used: Iterative experimentation process using Statsmodels, Pandas, NumPy and Matplotlib